 ...
 Aging model shakes down silver spoon

-In the latest example of the inherent instability of transactional relationships, uber-hoochie Linda Evangelista succeeded in shaking down French billionaire Francois-Henri Pinault on Monday after a bout of buyer’s remorse over the terms of their 2006 coupling.
+In the latest example of the inherent instability of transactional relationships, uber-hoochie Linda Evangelista succeeded in shaking down French billionaire Francois-Henri Pinault on Monday after a bout of buyer’s remorse over the term

 Whitney Houston Dead of Narcissism